TequilaGold/DBCensus/README.md

 ## Daybreak Census

 Census is Daybreak Game's free service that they offer their gaming communities to access a lot of in-game data from out-of-game applications.
 If you are going to use any of these scripts more than a few times you'll need to [apply for a Census API Service Id](https://census.daybreakgames.com/#devSignup) and then use that value for the ServiceId parameter in all of the above scripts.
 It's quick, easy and free.

+### Limitations of the Census API

+* The Census API is that it will not return any data for characters that have their data hidden in their in-game character options.
+* Data for characters is usually only updated when a character zones or logs out.
+Any changes done to stats (i.e. gear swapping) will not show up while the character is in the same zone.

 ## Community Census Websites